 Black Catbird, a charming Yucatán endemic, is quite easy to see on Cozumel.
 Photo: Rich Hoyer

 Mexico’s Yucatan Peninsula is famous for its spectacular Maya ruins, warm climate, and delicious regional cuisine.
-It is also a notable center of bird endemism with species such as Yucatan Bobwhite, Yucatan Parrot, Yucatan Woodpecker, and Yucatan Wren.
-This tour distills the best of the Yucatán into a short unhurried trip that takes in the peninsula’s dry forest, coastal scrub, lagoons, mangroves, and tall humid forest before ending on Isla Cozumel, with its Caribbean flavour, four island endemics, and great snorkeling.
+It is also a notable center of bird endemism with species such as Black-throated (Yucatan) Bobwhite, Yellow-lored (Yucatan) Parrot, Yucatan Woodpecker, and Yucatan Wren.
+This tour distills the best of the Yucatan into a short, unhurried trip that takes in the peninsula’s dry forest, coastal scrub, lagoons, mangroves, and tall humid forest before ending on Isla Cozumel, with its Caribbean flavor, island endemics, and great snorkeling.
 At this season many migrant warblers from eastern North America are present, and flocks of resident flamingos feed among throngs of migrant shorebirds.

 Day 1: The tour begins at 6.30 pm at our hotel south of Cancún.
 Night in Puerto Morelos.

 Day 3: We’ll have a full day’s birding in the rich forests near town, where species include Ornate Hawk-Eagle, Wedge-tailed Sabrewing, Keel-billed Toucan, Northern Bentbill, Tropical Gnatcatcher, Blue Bunting, and the very local Gray-throated Chat and Rose-throated Tanager.
 We even have a fair chance of coming across a swarm of army ants, which should be attended by Ruddy and Northern Barred Woodcreepers.
 Night in Felipe Carrillo Puerto.

 Day 4: We’ll spend the morning birdwatching in the forest near our hotel, where we’re sure to add some new species.
 After lunch we’ll drive north to the picturesque Yucatan town of Valladolid, our base for the next two days.
 Night in Valladolid.

 Day 5: We’ll depart early to visit the north coast at Río Lagartos.
 The arid scrub here is home to two very local endemics, the tiny Mexican Sheartail and the garrulous Yucatan Wren, both of which we should see.
-We’ll take a boat trip through mangrove-fringed lagoons in search of American Flamingo, Reddish Egret, Boat-billed Heron, and perhaps Kelp Gull, a recent colonist.
-After lunch we’ll visit nearby coastal areas adjacent to a huge salt works, home to Snowy Plover, Gull-billed Tern, and large flocks of migrant shorebirds that support numbers of wintering Peregrine Falcon and Merlin.
+We’ll take a boat trip through mangrove-fringed lagoons in search of American Flamingo, Reddish Egret and Boat-billed Heron.
+After lunch we’ll visit nearby coastal areas adjacent to a huge salt works, home to Snowy Plover, Zenaida Dove, and flocks of migrant shorebirds that support wintering Peregrine Falcon and Merlin.
 Night in Valladolid.